 The only comforting thing was that her sister was probably fine wherever she was.
 No wonder her father was so carefree about her being missing.
 He knew where she was…or so it seemed.
 How do you know, but not know something?

 It was impossible for her to sleep that night.
 For one, she was over thinking the possibilities of the situation at hand and secondly, she was terrified that someone might be watching her.
-What could someone possibly want with her that would lead them to go as far as to murder someone?
+What could someone possibly want with her that would lead them to go as far as murder?
 Did it have something to do with Shawn?
-She wished she had asked her father about him before she left his study, but at the time, it didn’t occur to her.
+She wished she asked her father about him before she left his study.

 The weeks that followed were nothing less than strange.
 Her father was distant as was Butch.
 Neither of them attended her graduation.
-The only excuse they offered was that something came up that demanded their attention, something that was apparently more important than his own daughter’s graduation.
+The only excuse they offered was that something came up, something that was apparently more important than his own daughter’s graduation.
 What happened to all those talks of safety?
 Suddenly she didn’t need a bodyguard?

 It was a late Saturday evening when things went even further downhill.
 She was about to enter the kitchen, in hopes of getting some tea to help her fall asleep—she was starting to think she was developing insomnia—when she heard voices coming from inside.

 “You might as well tell her at this point.”

 It was Butch and her father.
 She planted herself against the wall and listened quietly.

 “You can’t hide it anymore.
 At this rate, she’s going to find out regardless.”

 Her father rubbed his temples, obviously frustrated.
 “How did it get here?
 We were doing so well.”

 “It was bound to happen,” Butch’s tone was grave, “and if this keeps up, everyone else will find out as well.”